LandonJones/ctf-writeups/plaidprep/the_intro/README.md

 	free(chungus[index]); // there is no check that the same pointer is not passed in twice }
 ```
+From the alloc function, we can also see that we only get fastbin chunk sizes (this matters for getting a libc leak).
 ### Getting A Heap Leak
+Alright, with these vulnerabilities in mind
 ### The Fastbin Dup Technique

 ### Turning A Heap Leak Into A LIBC Leak